 The endowment model, an investment strategy of high allocations to illiquid alternative assets, is widely used by many institutional and high-net-worth investors.
-We build on the framework of modern portfolio theory to develop a dynamic portfolio-choice model with illiquid alternative assets to analyze conditions under which the endowment model does and does not work.
+We build on the framework of modern portfolio theory to develop a dynamic portfolio choice model with illiquid alternative assets to analyze conditions under which the endowment model does and does not work.
 We capture the illiquidity of the alternative asset as follows.
 First, a fraction of the alternative asset periodically matures and becomes fully liquid, and the investor can benefit from liquidity diversification by holding alternative assets maturing at different dates.
 Second, the investor can voluntarily buy and sell the illiquid asset at any time by paying a transaction cost.
 Third, the alternative asset's risk is not fully spanned by publicly traded assets.

-We model how investors can engage in liquidity diversification by investing in multiple illiquid alternative assets with staggered lock-up expirations.
+We model how investors can engage in liquidity diversification by investing in multiple illiquid alternative assets with staggered lockup expirations.
 We show that such liquidity diversification results in higher allocations to alternative assets and higher investor welfare.
-We also show how illiquidity from lock-ups interacts with transactions costs in the secondary market to create endogenous and time-varying rebalancing boundaries.